Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

 \subsection{Contributions and outline}

 We summarize our contributions as follows:

 \begin{itemize} \item We analyze graph Laplacians on families of proximity graphs when the nodes of the graphs are random data points that are supported on a union of unknown \textit{intersecting} manifolds.
-The manifolds may all have \textit{different} dimensions. \item We introduce two sufficient conditions that similarity graphs must satisfy in order to recover, from a graph Laplacian operator, the geometric information of the individual smooth manifolds underlying the data set.
+The manifolds may all have \textit{different} dimensions. \item We introduce two sufficient conditions that similarity graphs must satisfy in order to recover, from a graph Laplacian operator, the geometric information (as contained in the spectrum of weighted Laplace-Beltrami operators) of the individual smooth manifolds underlying the data set.
 These conditions are referred to as \textit{full inner connectivity} and \textit{sparse outer connectivity}.

 \item We introduce and analyze \textit{annular} proximity graphs and their effect on multi-manifold clustering.
 These are simple extensions of $\veps$-proximity graphs that nonetheless can be shown to be, theoretically and numerically, better than the vanilla $\veps$-graphs for multi-manifold clustering.